 Centers for Medicare and Medicaid Services Administrator Seema Verma and Health Evolution CEO Julie Murchinson took to the stage at the last Health Evolution Summit for a wide-ranging conversation about a number of today’s most pressing topics.

-In this first of a three-part Health Evolution Interview series, they discussed Verma’s life prior to CMS, her biggest surprise when joining the agency, how she manages to lead substantive and sweeping changes while the White House and others are working to repeal the Affordable Care Act, and efforts to unleash innovation and the power of consumers.
+In this Health Evolution Interview, they discussed Verma’s life prior to CMS, her biggest surprise when joining the agency, how she manages to lead substantive and sweeping changes while the White House and others are working to repeal the Affordable Care Act, and efforts to unleash innovation and the power of consumers.